ghga-de/ghga-metadata-schema/docs/schema_markdown/storage.md

 # Slot: storage

-Methods by which a biospecimen or a sample is stored (e.g. frozen in liquid nitrogen).
+Methods by which a Biospecimen or a Sample is stored.

 URI: [GHGA:storage](https://w3id.org/GHGA/storage)